 17 Ways to Feel Less Lonely

 - Take a closer look at the thoughts that run through your mind when you’re feeling lonely.
 Are there recurring negative thoughts about your self-worth, your ability to connect with others, or your past experiences?
 Do you have a tendency to ruminate?
-Noticing and challenging these unhelpful thought patterns can be a very helpful tool for changing your emotional state.
+Noticing and challenging unhelpful thought patterns can be a very helpful tool for changing your emotional state.
 The Thinking Slow Method inside The Mental Wellbeing Toolkit is designed to help you with this.

 - Pay attention to recurring patterns in your social interactions.
 Do you tend to feel lonelier after specific types of interactions or with certain individuals?
 Identifying these patterns can help you understand which social contexts or relationships might contribute to your loneliness.